-Source: Georgia Dept. of Labor, Workforce Statistics & Economic Research, Projections Unit b.
-Knowledge and Skills Needed - Provide an analysis of knowledge and skills needed to meet the employment needs of the employers in the region, including employment needs in in-demand industry sectors and occupations.
+b.
+Knowledge and Skills Needed - Provide an analysis of the knowledge and skills needed to meet the employment needs of the employers in the region, including employment needs in in-demand industry sectors and occupations.

 For many of the occupations projected to show the greatest growth in the coming years, advanced degrees and specialized training are not required.
-For example, retail salespersons, fast food workers, laborers and customer service representatives typically require only a brief training period and do not require higher-level qualifications.
-However, some of the occupations that are expected to experience growth in the region in the near future do require advanced degrees and/or special training, for example: Registered Nurses (100 projected annual openings), General and Operations Managers (80 projected annual openings), Nursing Assistants (70 projected annual openings) and Heavy and Tractor-Trailer Truck Drivers (60 projected annual openings).
+For example, retail salespersons, fast food workers, farmworkers and laborers typically require only a brief training period and do not require higher-level qualifications.
+However, some of the occupations that are expected to experience growth in the region in the near future do require advanced degrees and/or special training, for example: Heavy and Tractor Trailer Truck Drivers (350 projected annual openings), General and Operations Managers (270 projected annual openings), and Registered Nurses (200 projected annual openings).
+In addition to the occupations projected to have the most annual openings the areas showing the fastest growth require advanced degrees and/or special training, for example: